DavesCodeMusings/raspberry-cobbler/docs/phase5.md

        valid_lft forever preferred_lft forever
 ```

-We can fix the errors by creating additional directories used by _ifup_ and _ifdown_
+We can fix the previous errors by creating additional directories used by _ifup_ and _ifdown_

 ```
 mkdir /etc/network/if-pre-up.d